Senior Writer: Priya Naha

 3. Management Practices

 The engagement level of a team manager greatly impacts employee engagement.
 Leaders who are available, approachable, and able to leverage individuals’ strengths to help them thrive and develop will have a much more engaged team.
+This includes utilizing the various tools available for online project management.

 Businesses that want highly engaged, high-performing teams invest in helping managers and employees emotionally connect to their work and fully utilize their talents.
 Effective management and leadership start from the top.
 How employees are managed deeply affects their productivity and morale.